‘No cause for celebrations’: Local residents indifferent to Farooq’s release

 The police whisked away two NC ‘supporters’ as they appeared suspicious, but were released after a while.

-Safia tweeted “My father is a free man again”, but kept waiting for the “magistrate to open the seal on the locks”, as her Twitter timeline got flooded with good wishes and congratulatory messages.
+Safia tweeted “My father is a free man again”, but kept waiting for the “magistrate to open the seal on the locks”, as her Twitter timeline got flooded with congratulatory messages.

-However, many locals were not enthused about Abdullah’s release.
+Many locals were not enthused by his release.
 “What’s the big deal?
 Has he even cared about the neighbourhood where he lives? asked an auto-rickshaw driver near his residence.

 A young man was indifferent to the three-time chief minister and Lok Sabha member’s plight.
 “It’s better for him to shun politics.
 There is nothing for him to do now.
-He has been reduced to a pauper and everything is up to the lieutenant governor.
-Had these leaders ever cared about the wishes of their people and not always crushed its own people to keep Delhi happy, they would have found sympathy today,” he said on condition of anonymity.
+He has been reduced to a pauper and everything is up to the lieutenant governor,” he said on condition of anonymity.

 Javaid Ahmad, a resident of north Kashmir, said that the release of Abdullah is no cause for celebrations in Kashmir.
 “Will he be able to speak about the autonomy, which the NC has been talking about since 1953?
 We have seen many leaders, who only talk about statehood,” he said.